Kindness is weakness to those

 1. Detention 2.
 Seeking Asylum 3.
 Promiscuity 4.
 NASA 5.
 Unbridled Energy 6.
 Prohibition 7.
 Company Man 8.
 Pickpocket 9.
 Hard To Survive

 If street-credible speed/thrash metal is your thing then Zoetrope's A Life Of Crime hardly disappoints.
-Featuring possibly the thrashiest tracks in the band's discography, this album flows at varying degrees of high-speed from start to finish.
+Featuring possibly the thrashiest tracks in the band's discography up to this point, this album flows at varying degrees of high speed from start to finish.
 Zoetrope's less extreme early speed metal tendencies still show, and there are a couple of slower stompers as well, but these never get downright sluggish.
-With such a straightforward approach to their music, the band play all tracks in a completely unstrained manner that gives this album an original touch of free spirit.
-Considering that the fastest songs like Detention, Promiscuity and Prohibition still sound fine (albeit awfully nostalgic) even today, it is not too hard to find this album likeable despite its old age.
+With such a straightforward approach to their music, the band play all tracks in a completely unstrained manner that gives this release an original touch of free spirit.
+Considering that the fastest songs like Detention, Promiscuity and Prohibition still sound fine even today, it is not too hard to find the result likeable despite its old age.